syncfusion-content/maui-docs/MAUI/PDF-Viewer/Toolbar.md

 # Working with Toolbar in .NET MAUI Pdf Viewer (SfPdfViewer)

 The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) has a built-in toolbar, which allows you to perform operations such as adding, modifying annotations, searching text, etc. Additionally, you have the option to show or hide the default built-in toolbar, its sub-toolbars, and toolbar items.
-You can customize your own toolbar by disabling the built-in toolbar, then implementing one in the application and integrating the custom toolbar UI into the PDF viewer APIs.
-You can see the custom toolbar example [here](https://github.com/SyncfusionExamples/maui-pdf-viewer-examples/tree/master/Custom%20Toolbar).

 ## Show/hide the toolbar

 By default, the built-in toolbar is visible.
-You can hide it by setting the [ShowToolbars](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_ShowToolbars) property of the PDF Viewer to `false`.
+In certain scenarios, you might want to hide all the toolbars in the PDF Viewer to display the document in full view or to use customized toolbars based on your application needs.
+You can do this by setting the [ShowToolbars](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_ShowToolbars) property of the PDF Viewer to `false`.
 And you can show the built-in toolbar by setting the [ShowToolbars](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_ShowToolbars) property of the PDF Viewer to `true`.

 {% tabs %}
 {% highlight C# %}